vespene-io/_old_vespene/docs/source/index.rst

 Helping with the self-service magic, projects can ask interactive questions before they are launched with :ref:`launch_questions`, providing unprivileged users a simple interface to invoke specific tasks without needing full shell access.
 These questions can be drop-downs, multiple choice, or fill in the blank.

+Vespene also contains pluggable :ref:`autoscaling` technology, easily backed by tools such as AWS CloudFormation and Terraform - so you can always have exactly the right amount of build resources available and cut down on cloud costs.

 Pipelines
 =========